KENNETH E. HUME, LCDR, USN

 From researcher Kathy Franz:

-Survived by his wife Caroline of San Diego; father Frank, an ice puller; brothers Earl and William; and sisters Helen, Georgia and Verna May.
-His mother Florence died in January 1940.
+Kenneth was survived by his wife Carolyn, father Frank, an ice puller, brothers Earl and William, and sisters Helen, Georgia and Verna May.

 Photographs